ms-studio/minimalistic-event-manager/readme.txt

 = What the plugin doesn’t do =

-The MEM plugin works as a simple interface for entering those dates into custom fields, but it won’t do anything on the public side of your theme.
-What happens with the dates on the front-end is entirely up to you!
-You must decide how to display the dates, and you will have to edit your theme files for that…
+The MEM plugin works as a simple interface for entering those dates into custom fields, but it won’t do much on the public side of your theme (there's a simple widget for displaying a list of events).

+The plugin was created primarily to enable theme developers to create their own display of events on the front-end.

 If you aren’t sure how to achieve this, [our wiki](https://github.com/ms-studio/minimalistic-event-manager/wiki) will provide a collection of examples to get you started.

 = Technical implementation =

-Technically, the MEM plugin stores the dates as ordinary Custom Fields, in a _machine-readable_ format (such as "2012-11-23 13:37").
+Technically, the MEM plugin stores the dates as ordinary Custom Fields, in a _machine-readable_ format (such as "2016-11-23 13:37").
 This gives you absolute freedom for displaying your events in your theme:

 - You can query for specific date ranges by using the meta_key / meta_compare parameters.
 - You can use the php `date` function to display the date in any possible manner (or `date_i18n` for proper localization).